matthi99/learned-filters/README.md

 ```
 python3 train.py --wave 'WAVELET' --levels XXX --s2n-ratio XXX --N_epochs XXX
 ```
-- `--wave` specifies based on which wavelet the DFD of the Radon tranform should be performed (`default='wave'`).
+- `--wave` specifies based on which wavelet the DFD of the Radon tranform should be performed (`default='haar'`).
 The code uses the Pytorch Wavelet Toolbox (ptwt) which supports discrete wavelets, see also `pywt.wavelist(kind='discrete')`.
 - `--levels` specifies up to how many levels the wavelet decomposition should be performed (`default=8`).
 Since the size of the preprocessed images in the training set is $`256 \times 256`$ it has to be an integer between 1 and 8.
 - `--s2n_ratio` choses what what signal-to-noise ratio the filters should be learned (`default=8`).
 Possible signal-to-noise ratios are 2,4,8,16,32,64,128,256, 512
 - `--N_epochs` defines for how many epochs the networks should be trained (`default=100`)